-Alongside the competition, scores submitted for previous editions from the Conway Hall Archive will be available for the first time via the Conway Hall website and a selection exhibited before the final round of the competition.
-We are grateful to Cockayne – Grants for the Arts and to The London Community Foundation for making this exciting event possible.
+Scores submitted for previous competitions from the Conway Hall Archive will also be available via the Conway Hall website and a selection exhibited before the final round of the competition.

-- The submitted work must be no longer than 12 minutes in length.
+- The submitted work must be no longer than 10 minutes in duration.

-- We welcome applications from composers of any nationality.
-The scheme is open to UK and non-UK applicants.
+- The scheme is open to UK and non-UK applicants.

 How to apply: